cstath/PPM-Filters/README.md

 # PPM-Filters
 This application provides basic image filtering for files in ppm format.
-You can apply successive image filters and export the filtered image in an output file.
+You can apply successive filters and export the filtered image in an output file.
 The filters currently available, are gray, blur and diff filters.

 There is also a Qt graphical version of the application, still under development.